-USA INSTALLATIONS: A non-combustible floor protection is recommended extending beneath the flue pipe when installed with horizontal venting or under the Top Vent Adapter with vertical installation.
+A non-combustible floor protection extending beneath the flue pipe is recommended with horizontal venting or under the top vent adapter with vertical installation.
+Figure 10.2.

-CANADA INSTALLATIONS: A non-combustible floor protection extending beneath the flue pipe is required with horizontal venting or under the Top Vent Adapter with vertical installation.
+CANADA INSTALLATIONS: A non-combustible floor protection extending beneath the flue pipe is required with horizontal venting or under the top vent adapter with vertical installation.